NadiaCarvalho/Aethra/README.md

 # Aethra

 Aethra is a co-creative musical system developed in Pure Data (Pd) that redefines the relationship between a live performer and "fixed" electroacoustic media.
-By leveraging the RAVE (Real-time Audio Variational AutoEncoder) model, Aethra transforms static audio files—such as a pre-recorded tape or electronic score—into a dynamic, navigable 16-dimensional latent manifold.
+By leveraging the RAVE (Real-time Audio Variational Autoencoder) model, Aethra transforms static audio files—such as pre-recorded tapes or electronic scores—into a dynamic, navigable 16-dimensional latent manifold.

 This system allows performers to engage in a real-time dialogue with the electronic component, navigating through timbral and structural variations using motion-aware sampling and distance-based logic.